 6. Can I use Direct Pay on the OLG App?

 You can use Direct Pay on OLG.ca (website), for all purchases including subscriptions, when you play on your desktop browser, smartphone or other devices.
 Currently the OLG App supports purchasing up to ten tickets at a time for the next draw.
 The ability to start a subscription on App will be available soon.

 7. What kind of cards can I use for a Direct Pay purchase?

-You can use the same cards that you’ve registered on your account to make Deposits to your OLG.ca balance to purchase Lottery tickets using Direct Pay.
+You can use the same cards that you’ve registered on your account to make Deposits to your OLG.ca (website) balance to purchase Lottery tickets using Direct Pay.

 Cards that use the Visa Debit, Visa Credit, MasterCard, and Debit Mastercard networks from a Canadian financial institution can be used with Direct Pay.